Sai5810/TJHSST-Android-Dev/README.md

 # TJHSST-Android-Dev
-Labs from the TJ Android Development course
+Labs from the TJ Android Development course.
+Lab09 is in a seperate repo called AmongRevenge.